 Ziter himself had a good night completing five of 10 passes for 106 yards and one touchdown pass, a 30-yard strike to Drew Scace in the third quarter.

 Meanwhile, Lee's offense was anything but dazzling as Taconic's defense held the Wildcats to minus-13 yards rushing and just 78 yards passing.
-The Braves had four quarterback sacks and five other times stuffed Lee's running backs behind the line of scrimmage.

 "My line was dominating," Barbarotta said.

 The Taconic secondary also came up big when Jordan Knowlton picked off Lee quarterback Deaglan Giarolo for a 39-yard interception return for a touchdown midway through the second quarter.
 The Braves also blocked a Lee punt, adding to the misery for Wildcat head coach Keith Thomson.